 - 11. The ETC may not be used to pay for the travel-related expenses of any person other than the traveler unless that person is also traveling on official, authorized business of the State or is in the official custody of the cardholder. - 12.
 Since the ETC is a personal liability card, the card must be issued and forwarded to the cardholder at the cardholder's home, not business, address. - 13.
 Agency responsibilities related to the ETC. - 14.
 Agencies should develop, maintain, and enforce adherence to written policies and procedures dealing with the use and the maintenance of the ETC card program at the agency level. - 14.1.
 Agency policies and procedures must be consistent with statewide policy and comply with other pertinent State and Federal laws, regulations, policies and procedures.
 (See SAAM 0025.) - 14.2.
 Agency policy and procedure statements may incorporate statewide policy, in whole or part, by reference, reproduction or otherwise.
 (See SAAM 0025.) - 15.
 Agencies are responsible for familiarizing their personnel who travel for the State or who are expected to travel for the State with all State laws, regulations, policies and procedures involving travel for the State. - 16.
 Each agency head is to appoint one or more agency employees as Agency TCP Administrators who assumes the title, duties and responsibilities of the position as described herein. - 16.1.
 An Agency TCP Administrator coordinates all TCP activity-i.e., both CTA and ETC activity-in and for his agency. - 16.2.
 An agency head may designate himself as an Agency TCP Administrator. - 16.3.
-The appointment of an Agency TCP Administrator must be properly documented using Form GAO-3C to be kept on file with the GAO. - 16.4.
+The appointment of an Agency TCP Administrator must be properly documented using Form GAO-3C to be kept on file with the GAO.
+The agency TCP Administrator must also take the Travel Card Administrator Program (TRVCRD_ADMIN) online training available in TraCorp. - 16.4.
 Employees who are designated as Agency TCP Administrators shall not obtain an ETC or a CTA unless exceptions are granted in advance by the GAO. - 17.
 Issuance of ETCs must be controlled by an Agency TCP Administrator employed by the agency to whose employees ETCs are issued.
 This control includes, but is not be limited to:

-Topic 50 Travel Issued 07/15/19 Section 51 Employee Travel Card (ETC) Page 5 of 11
+Topic 50 Travel Issued 07/01/22 Section 51 Employee Travel Card (ETC) Page 5 of 11